drnic/promptcraft/README.md

 Iterate on your system prompt until you're happy with the responses.

+## See Also

+Tools you might want to use in conjunction with `promptcraft`:

+* [`yq`](https://mikefarah.gitbook.io/yq/) is a lightweight and portable command-line YAML processor.
+It's useful for extracting and modifying YAML files.
+* [`jq`](https://stedolan.github.io/jq/) is a lightweight and flexible command-line JSON processor.
+It's useful for extracting and modifying JSON files.
+* [`xq`](https://github.com/sibprogrammer/xq) is a lightweight and flexible command-line XML processor.
+It's useful for extracting and modifying XML files.
+* `tee` takes stdout from one command and writes it to a file and also to stdout.
+It's useful for saving the output of a command to a file and then piping it to another command.

 ## Installation

 Right now, you need to run the CLI from the source code.